laxyapahuja/eki/README.md

 pip install eki
 ```

+# How to use
 To start using it, open command prompt in the folder which has the name of the anime and contains the episodes.
+This can be done by simply changing the path in the file explorer to cmd.

-Run it by simply typing ```python -m eki``` in cmd (for now. till i figure out how to make it Eki only).
-And then follow along.
+Run it by typing ```eki``` in cmd and then follow along.

 # Features